jkcronin/VictorianVisualCulture/pages/about.md

-The base site features objects from the [Digital Public Library of America](https://dp.la/) and the [Wellcome Collection](https://wellcomecollection.org/collections).
+The site features objects from the [Digital Public Library of America](https://dp.la/) and the [Wellcome Collection](https://wellcomecollection.org/collections).